metame/express-users/readme.md

 GET `/register` renders user registration page.
 GET `/login` renders login page.

-All other routes including `/` render the `/login` page until there is an authenticated session.
+All other defined routes including `/` render the `/login` page until there is an authenticated session.

-Once authenticated, the following routes are unique:
+Once authenticated, routes behave as follows:
+`/register` advises user is already registered and provides link to profile page.
+`/login` redirects to user profile page.
-`/users` renders the user list.
+`/users` and `/` render the user list.
 `/users/:username` is a dynamic route rendering the profile page of the user specified.
 `/users/:username/edit` renders the form to edit user information.